Continue reading on DataGuidance with:

 - Authority: Creates the Agency, which will be the data protection authority responsible for claims regarding data processing under the Bill and its decisions can be appealed to a Court of Appeals.

-- Compliance: The Bill considers compliances programs and the appointment of a data protection officer ('DPO') being mitigating factors in case of infringements.
+- Compliance: The Bill considers voluntary infringement prevention models as mitigating factors in case of infringements.

-- Data subject rights: Access, rectification, cancellation, objection, objection to automated decisions, and portability rights.
+- Data subject rights: Access, rectification, suppression, objection, objection to automated decisions, blocking of data, and portability rights.

 - Controller and processor: The Bill clearly distinguishes between the controller and the processor, and their obligations.

-- Controller's obligations: These include proving a legal basis for data processing, implement adequate technical and organisational security information measures, data breach notifications, confidentiality, and duty of information.
+- Controller's obligations: These include proving a legal basis for data processing, implementing adequate technical and organizational security information measures, data breach notifications, confidentiality, and duty of information.

 1.2.
 Guidelines